 Georgian chests can be a wise investment, made in many different timbers with the lovely charm and character, seen in original period pieces from years of use and waxing.
 Georgian chests of drawers have brass, oval, swan neck or simple turned handles and bracket feet including splayed or ogee designs.
 Although they are simple in style they are quality pieces of furniture with a distinctive fine look and usually constructed using quality timbers.
 The Antique Oak Chest of Drawers is popular from this period as oak was readily available in Britain.
-These particular pieces can date from the early 18th century to the early 19th century when The three kings were in power from George the first, George the second and George the third.
 Drawers from these periods have hand cut dovetail joints and old clout nails in the back boards.
 Important furniture designers built chests in this period like Chippendale, Hepplewhite and Sheraton.
 Even though these pieces are over two hundred years old, many are still in good condition with a fine patina and would grace any home.

 The antique chest on chest, known as the tall boy is very tall with at least eight drawers and you often see Chippendale features like ogee bracket feet and a brushing slide.
 Earlier models are in walnut with feather banding, overlapping drawer mouldings and bun or bracket feet.

 The Edwardian Chest was produced between 1901 and 1910.
-These wooden chests used influences from earlier periods along with the French new Art Nouveau and Arts and Crafts designs.
+These wooden chests used influences from earlier periods along with the French new Art Nouveau and traditional Arts and Crafts designs.
 They were mass produced with machine cut dovetail joints, but still of good quality with oak linings and solid timbers.
-The Antique Walnut chest of drawers was most popular during this period and walnut was still used in the Art Deco vintage period of the 1930s as it displayed wonderful figuring.